SaaShup/paashup-cli/README.md

 ## License

-`paashup-cli` is released under the MIT License.
+`paashup-cli` is released under the BSD 3 License.
 See `LICENSE` for more information.

 ---